 In this section, we present an empirical study to analyze horizontal competition in excise taxes on beer and gasoline among US states.
 The theoretical models set up in Kanbur and Keen (1993) and Nielsen (2001) imply that independent jurisdictions have incentives to engage in commodity tax competition in order to attract cross-border shoppers and thus maximize their tax revenue.
 Therefore, the tax rates of neighboring states are likely to play a role in the determination of the state's own tax policy.
 Egger et al. (2005) and Devereux et al. (2007) find empirical evidence for positive spillover effects.
 Egger et al. (2005) estimate the SE parameter using GMM and the SL parameter by 2SLS.
 Devereux et al. (2007) do not include the SE effect in the model.
-They deleted the entire state-year observation with missing response and/or covariates and treated the resulting data as genuinely unbalanced (GU) panel in the sense of Meng and Yang (2021), thereby spillover effects to/from these ignored units with missing tax rates were not captured.
+They deleted the entire state-year observation with missing response and/or covariates and treated the resulting data as genuinely unbalanced (GU) panel in the sense of Meng and Yang (2021).
+Thus, spillover effects to/from these ignored units with missing tax rates were not captured.

 In this section, we reconsider this study under the missing-on-response-only (MR) mechanism since the explanatory variables can be fully observed over a chosen period.

 We construct two panels based on 48 contiguous US states over 19 years (1978-1996), the tax rates on beer and the tax rates on gasoline.
 The numbers of observations for beer and gasoline tax rates are, respectively, 911 and 888.
 We define the spatial neighboring states as those that share a common border.
-The overall spatial weight matrix W is row-normalized.
+The overall spatial weight matrix W is rownormalized.
 The explanatory variables we use are state size (Size, measured by population density), spatially weighted size (WSize), dependency ratio (DR), government ideological orientation (GIO), lagged sales tax rate (LSTR), gross state product (GSP, in trillion), and public expenditure (PE, in billion).
 With these, we write the model as

-$$\mathcal{S}t Tax_t = \mathcal{S}t A^{-1}(\lambda) \left(Size_t \beta_1 + W \times Size_t \beta_2 + DR_t \beta_3 + GIO_t \beta_4 + LSTR_t \beta_5 + GSP_t \beta_6 + PE_t \beta_7 + \mu + \alpha_t l_n + U_t \right), \quad U_t = \rho W U_t + V_t, \quad t = 1, \dots, 19.$$
+$$S_t Tax_t = S_t A^{-1}(\lambda) \left(Size_t \beta_1 + W \times Size_t \beta_2 + DR_t \beta_3 + GIO_t \beta_4 + LSTR_t \beta_5 \right)$$ $$+GSP_t \beta_6 + PE_t \beta_7 + \mu + \alpha_t l_n + U_t \right), \quad U_t = \rho W U_t + V_t, \quad t = 1, \dots, 19.$$

-Among the various model parameters, the values of λ and τ are of particular interest as the former quantifies the intensity of tax competition and the latter the path dependence in setting state tax rates.
+Among the various model parameters, λ and τ are of particular interest as they quantify the intensity of tax competition and the path dependence in setting state tax rates.

 Table 3 gives a descriptive summary of the data.

-Tables 4 and 5 summarize the empirical results for beer tax rates and gasoline tax rates, respectively.
+Tables 4 and 5 summarize the empirical results for the beer tax rates and the gasoline tax rates, respectively.
 Besides the five estimators involved in the above Monte Carlo study, two additional M-estimators, ME-IMR and ME-IMRSC, based on imputed data (Honaker and King, 2010) under iid errors and serially correlated errors, respectively, are also included.

-Our analyses lead to a deeper understanding of the mechanism of tax competition and offer more insights into the nature of spatial interactions.
-Both analyses based on the proposed methods point to the existence of strong and positive endogenous spatial spillover effects (the tax competition), and strong and positive serial correlation.
+Our analyses lead to a deeper understanding of the mechanism of tax competition and offer more insight into the nature of spatial interactions.
+Both analyses based on the proposed methods point to the existence of strong and positive endogenous spatial spillover effects and strong and positive serial correlation.
+These imply that states mimic neighbors' tax moves (tax competition) and competition persists over time (a point not considered by Egger et al., 2005).
+They help mitigate revenue erosion and underscore the importance of multi-year fiscal planning for both temporary and permanent tax reforms.